stemmler/numbers/README.md

 ### Assumptions made
 The following is a list of assumptions I made during this assignment:
 - The Integer value begins at value 1.
-(Traditionally, in Computer Science, we begin counting at 0 for indices, but IDs, we generally want to start at 1.)
+(Traditionally, in Computer Science, we begin counting at 0 for indices, but IDs, we generally start at 1)
 - The Integer can be set to an arbitrary, non-negative value.
 The user does not need to have previously set the number to this value in the past.
-E.g., The user can start with integer 1, and then set it to 1000.
+E.g., The user can start with integer 1, and then immediately set it to 1000.
 - I picked a minimum value of 1, and a maximum value of 1,000,000,000,000 for the Integer, and validate against these bounds.
 If the user attempts to set or increment above the maximum value, an error will be returned (try it!).
 - The API token is passed into the endpoints via HTTP header with the format `Authorization: Bearer $API_TOKEN`, and is only required on endpoints for fetching/incrementing/updating the number.
 The API token is not used on the registration and login endpoints.